Semic Press: History

 Semic acquired rival comics publisher Centerförlaget in 1970, right around when Åhlén & Åkerlunds itself ceased publishing.
 With the acquisition of Centerförlaget, Semic took over the publication of such long-running titles as Seriemagasinet, Serie-nytt, Buster, and Hacke Hackspett ('Woody Woodpecker').

 In 1973, Semic was acquired by the Bonnier Group.

 In 1974, Semic partnered with the Swedish publisher Allers to continue publishing the Western comics series Silverpilen ('The Silver Arrow').

 Semic expanded its comics market share in 1975 with the purchase of competing publisher Williams Förlag (the Swedish comics and magazines publishing division of Warner Communications).
 A number of Williams' titles, featuring DC Comics characters Superman, Batman, Superboy, and Tomahawk – at that point owned by Warner – had been taken over from Centerförlaget in 1969, and were continued by Semic.
 (Meanwhile, former Williams Förlags employees immediately formed Atlantic Förlags AB in 1975.
 Atlantic Förlags was ultimately acquired by Egmont Serieforlaget in 2000.)

 In July 1986, Semic absorbed the Danish publishers Interpresse (also owned by Bonnier) and Carlsen Comics to form SEMIC Forlagene A/S, with all three publishers continuing to use their prior names.
 (In January 1991, Interpresse and Carlsen separated into two companies again, with the former becoming Semic Interpresse.)

-In 1987, Semic worked with Lars Mortimer to create the imprint Lars Mortimer; Semic Press AB; the imprint published Mortimer's humor title Gnutten & C:o.
 In 1988, the company formed SatellitFörlaget, which handled superhero reprint translations from Marvel Comics and DC Comics.

-From July 2, 1997, all comics releases were taken over by Egmont Serieforlaget; the long-running titles Tom & Jerry [Tom och Jerry], Fantomen, Knasen, and Agent X9 are still being published.
+From July 2, 1997, all comics releases were taken over by Egmont Serieforlaget; the long-running titles 91:an, Fantomen, Knasen, and Agent X9 are still being published.

 Semic continues to exist as Bokförlaget Semic, but generally does not publish comics.
 The publication of graphic novels is done through the imprint Kartago Förlag, a company that Bonnier bought from the Norwegian publisher Schibsted and placed as an entity within Semic in January 2010.